pingcap/docs-cn/system-variables.md

 <CustomContent platform="tidb">

 - This variable is used to specify the Amazon S3 cloud storage URI to enable [Global Sort](/tidb-global-sort.md).
-After enabling the [distributed execution framework](/tidb-distributed-execution-framework.md), you can use the Global Sort feature by configuring the URI and pointing it to an appropriate cloud storage path with the necessary permissions to access the storage.
+After enabling the [TiDB Distributed eXecution Framework (DXF)](/tidb-distributed-execution-framework.md), you can use the Global Sort feature by configuring the URI and pointing it to an appropriate cloud storage path with the necessary permissions to access the storage.
 For more details, see [Amazon S3 URI format](/external-storage-uri.md#amazon-s3-uri-format).
 - The following statements can use the Global Sort feature.
     - The [`ADD INDEX`](/sql-statements/sql-statement-add-index.md) statement.
     - The [`IMPORT INTO`](/sql-statements/sql-statement-import-into.md) statement for import jobs of TiDB Self-Hosted.
 For TiDB Cloud, the `IMPORT INTO` statement is not applicable.